Definition of Feng Shui

 - Luck would be related to what the weather conditions are like at the time;

-- Feng Shui as we mentioned above is related to the Wind and the Water, but also to our knowledge of how the winds and the water currents behave in the ocean you are and being able to use the sail or sail system to get where you want to get at any given time;
+- Feng Shui as we mentioned above is related to the Wind and the Water, but also to our knowledge of how the winds and the water currents.
+You need to be able to use the sail or sail system to get where you want to get at any given time;

 - Virtues have to do with your ability to correctly evaluate the feedback from your environment and be able to take the right actions;